Farming in the 1960s

 “The easiest way out of trouble was to work hard.
 If they saw you were a tidy person and worked hard and you weren’t going to escape, they sent you out to farms to work.

-“I wanted to go farming and was sent out to a couple of farms to work, one was Llys Nini and another was Cynghordy but you’d work like a dog and were given pennies, 10/- a week plus board and lodging.”
+“I wanted to go farming and was sent out to a couple of farms to work, one was Llys Nini and another was Cynghordy Fawr.
+We would work hard.
+The farmers paid the School for our services and we got 10/- a week allowance and our board and lodgings.”

-“in December you’d have to pick the Swedes, top and tail them and peel them, on your own. ..
-I still have the scars and all done outside, even though there was frost on them.
-You’d bring in trailer-loads of Swedes on your own.
-Then put them through the mangles.
+“in December you’d have to pick the Swedes, top and tail them and peel them, on your own.
+You’d bring in trailer-loads of Swedes and then put them through the mangles.

-There was always a lot of work to do on a farm and the farmer often relied on free or low cost labour.
-Board and lodging often formed part of the labourer’s wages, even in the 1960s.
+There was always a lot of work to do on a farm.
 Denis worked at Llys Nini and slept upstairs in the house.
 He would get to his room through the cupboard-like door and up the stone stairs at the side of the fire place and behind the chimney.
 The family would also sleep upstairs but in the other part of the house and they would have to use the other staircase to get to their bedrooms.
 The family and workers would use the door at the back of the house, presumably into the most recent extension/kitchen area.

 At busy times of year, such as hay making, everyone used to help his neighbours.
 It was a very busy time and long hours, “you’d never call a farmer if he was out cutting, thered be murder.”

-There was a farm run by 2 elderly sisters near Cynghordy.
-The Llys Nini /Cynghordy families used to help them at hay making and in return they would be fed by the sisters.
+TAbergelli Farn was run by the 2, elderly, Jenkins sisters.
+Their brother William Jenkins had Cynghordy Fawr farm and he used to help them out when needed. .
+At hay making everybody would lend a hand and in return would be fed by the sisters.
 “They put on a spread you’d never seen anything like it – every single thing was home-made or home cooked even the ham, bacon, butter cheese and milk.
 Bread you’d never tasted nothing like it.
 It was the same at Llys Nini with Mrs Thomas.
 Hay making was like Christmas; everything was laid out, it was good.”

 Llys Nini’s hay barn was to the west of the house, roughly on the site of the current Miscellaneous Animal House.
 It was an open-sided structure that covered the hay which was used as winter feed for the horses and cattle.
 There was also a closed barn where Vic Thomas kept his dogs, which he used to control the cattle.